 I knew it was open 24/7.
 That’s why I had picked this CVS.
 I placed the question there with a quiet flourish, not to convince the pharmacist I wasn’t doing anything wrong, but myself.

 “Thank you.”
 I replied, hanging up.
 My chest erupted with joy, hard and loud.
 As if a team of cheerleaders had stormed the field, screaming Her name.
 Gimme an F!
 F!
 Gimme an I!
 I!
 Gimme an O!
 O!
 Operation Refill complete, I maneuvered the car off the freeway, and onto the San Fernando Valley side streets, detouring south towards my Burbank CVS.

 Timing is everything when you are having an affair.
 I didn’t want to call Kevin and let him know where I was just yet.
 It would be too hard to pretend I wasn’t on the freeway.
 If I got home much later than I told him, I would have to pick a reason why other than that perennially golden LA excuse: traffic.
 Maybe get a receipt to prove I had been running errands.
-Or straight up lie and say I had been to the chiropractor or even the gym, even as my gym clothes lay untouched in the back seat.
+Or straight up lie and say I had been to the chiropractor or even the gym, even as my workout gear lay untouched in the back seat.

 Kevin ran his photography business from home, and we shared one car, so we were together a lot.
-Which is not a bad thing when you love your husband, but it is a tricky thing when you are also in love with something else.
+Which is not a bad thing when you love your husband, but it is a tricky thing when you are in love with something else.